patchshorts/cgodwin.io/src/posts/architecting-compute-engine-gcp-solutions.md

 ### GKE

-Goolge Kubernetes Engine (GKE) is GCP's Kubernetes managed offering.
+Google Kubernetes Engine (GKE) is GCP's Kubernetes managed offering.
 This service offers more complex container orchestration than either App Engine or Cloud Run.

 Kubernetes can be used for stateful deployments with certain storage objects configured into your deployment.
 Kubernetes has internal hooks that are auto configured by google to provide you with GCP provisioned architecture when you deploy it.
 Kubernetes has different storage classes and some can be marked as default.
 This way when you provision an object of kind `persistentvolumeclaim`, a Cloud persistent disk is spun up, attache to the node running the pod, then mounted into the pod per your specifications.

 To put it simple: it will create a cloud volume and mount it where you say in your yaml.
 You can install your own storage controllers by creating the yaml for one, creating a template that generates one(helm chart), or by following third party storage controller instructions.

-The NFS-Ganesha storage controller is the most robust durrable way to share highly available disks across a whole region in a cluster or set of clusters.
+The NFS-Ganesha storage controller is the most robust durable way to share highly available disks across a whole region in a cluster or set of clusters.
 You can set persistent volume defaults so that they don't delete when you delete a k8s object, that way you can specify it in a create-once, reattach many deployment style.
-You can use logging and monnitoring to initate manual deletes when there are orphaned volumes in the process.
+You can use logging and monitoring to initiate manual deletes when there are orphaned volumes in the process.

-In k8s a combination of privoxy, istio and cert manager can secure connections between pods to institute a trust-no-one level of securty.
+In k8s a combination of privoxy, istio and cert manager can secure connections between pods to institute a trust-no-one level of security.
 Here we assume your pods can be compromised so we configure them to only talk to the pods which we want and disallow the rest.
-We can disallow intenet access and poke holes only to the services we need.
+We can disallow internet access and poke holes only to the services we need.
 We can ingress only to customer facing services and even put some armor on it by placing CloudFlare or Akamai in front of the services.
-In this model, we disallow all incoming connections to the ingress that aren't from on-premisis or from the proxies we may put in front of your customer facing services.
+In this model, we disallow all incoming connections to the ingress that aren't from on-premises or from the proxies we may put in front of your customer facing services.

-GKE Ochrestrates the following operations:
+GKE Orchestrates the following operations:
 * Service discovery
 * Error correction and healing
 * Volume create, deletion, resizing